How can QGenome support pregnant patients with a personal or family history of a genetic condition?

 Now knowing this information, the GP starts the workflow ‘Cystic Fibrosis - Risk Assessment’.
 This prompts the GP to consider the family history, he notices that the workflow recommends a user draws a genetic pedigree to make it easier to see who is at risk in a family but as he has never done this before he follows the link to the page- ‘Taking a Family History’.
 Using the step by step guidance on this page, the GP draws the family tree using the information Nina gave him in their initial appointment.

 With a family tree drawn, the GP can easily go back to the risk assessment workflow and work through this.
 It asks what the patient’s relation is to the affected individual, if the patient has ever had any genetic testing and if any intervening relatives have had testing.
 Using his family tree, the GP can see that Graham, Mike’s dad is an intervening relative in this case, and he has already had testing showing he doesn’t have the mutation.
-The workflow then tells the GP that the couple are not at risk of having a child affected with cystic fibrosis and no referral to clinical genetics is indicated.
+The workflow then helps inform the GP that the couple are not at risk of having a child affected with cystic fibrosis and no referral to clinical genetics is indicated.

 The GP calls Nina the next day to let her know that they are not at risk and gives them general advice for family planning, recommending folic acid and maintaining a healthy lifestyle.